-Angel Windows Trail is a 0.7 mile moderately trafficked out and back trail located near Pine Ridge, Kentucky that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking and is accessible year-round.
+Angel Windows Trail is a 0.7 mile moderately trafficked out and back trail located near Pine Ridge, Kentucky that features beautiful wild flowers and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 Sandy, hillside trail with some wet areas and some rocky areas.